PGI15/snnax/README.rst

 SNNAX is a lightweight library for implementing Spiking Neural Networks (SNNs) is JAX.
 It leverages the excellent and intuitive `equinox <https://docs.kidger.site/equinox/>`_.
-The full documentation can be found at https://pgi15.github.io/snnax/.
+The full documentation of ``snnax`` can be found at https://pgi15.github.io/snnax/.

 Installation